Deciphering the role of adipose tissue in breast cancer progression and regulation by obesity

 Figure 1 – Adipocytes are major components of the mammary tumoral microenvironment.
 Hematoxylin/eosin staining of the invasive front in breast cancer.
 When cancer become invasive, tumor cells (pink/mauve) come into contact with the adipose tissue (white cells).

-Mammary adipose tissue is a major component of the breast tumor microenvironment.
+Mammary adipose tissue (MAT) is a major component of the breast tumor microenvironment.
 Our team has been among the first to characterize the modifications of tumor surrounding adipocytes.
-We named them CAAs for Cancer-Associated adipocytes, a term that is now widely used by the international community (Figure 1).
-CAAs exhibit a decrease in size and lipid content and an activated phenotype marked by an increase expression of pro-inflammatory cytokines and proteins involved in the extra-cellular matrix remodeling (Dirat et al. 2011 Cancer Res, 500 citations in Web of Science, Top 1%).
-Upon prolonged exposure to cancer cells, adipocytes will dedifferentiate into fibroblasts and as such represents a sub-population of the Cancer-Associated Fibroblasts (CAFs) (Bochet et al. 2013 Cancer Res, Top 1 % Web of Science).
-Initially identified by our team in breast cancer, it is now widely acknowledged, in all solid tumors, that the invasion of proximal adipose tissue leads to profound delipidation of adipocytes, that could ultimately lead to the accumulation of fibroblast-like cells.
-In turns, CAAs promote cancer aggressiveness (especially the invasive capacities of cancer cells) and resistance to conventional chemotherapy through their ability to secrete different soluble factors including interleukin 6 (Dirat et al. 2011 Cancer Res; Bochet et al. 2013 Cancer Res; Lehuédé et al. 2019 Breast Cancer Res, 2019 ; for review, Duong et al. 2017 Oncotarget).
+We named them CAAs for Cancer-Associated adipocytes, a term that is now widely used by the international community (Fig. 1).
+CAAs exhibit a decrease in size and lipid content and an activated phenotype marked by an increase expression of pro-inflammatory cytokines and proteins involved in the extra-cellular matrix (ECM) remodeling (Dirat et al, Cancer Research, 2011, 500 citations in Web of Science, Top 1%).
+Upon prolonged exposure to cancer cells, adipocytes will dedifferentiate into fibroblasts and as such represents a sub-population of the Cancer-Associated Fibroblasts (CAFs) (Bochet et al, Cancer Research, 2013, Top 1 % Web of Science).
+Initially identified by our team in breast cancer, it is now widely acknowledged, in all solid tumors, that the invasion of proximal adipose tissue leads to profound delipidation of adipocytes, that could ultimately lead to the accumulation of fibroblast- like cells.
+In turns, CAAs promote cancer aggressiveness (especially the invasive capacities of cancer cells) and resistance to conventional chemotherapy through their abilities to secrete different soluble factors including interleukin 6 (Dirat et al, Cancer Research, 2011; Bochet et al, Cancer Research, 2013: Lehuédé et al, Breast Cancer Research, 2019; for review, Duong et al, Oncotarget, 2017).

 One of the most specific and emerging mechanism regarding the role of mature adipocytes in the tumor microenvironment involves the ability of cancer cells to advantageously exploit the nourishing role of adipocytes.
-In breast cancer, we have demonstrated that tumor cells induce lipolysis in adipocytes leading to the release free fatty acid (FA) that are taken up by tumor cells.
-These FA trigger a complex metabolic remodeling in cancer cells (Figure 2) increasing their invasive and metastatic abilities (Wang et al. JCI Insight, Top 1% Web of Science).
-Again, this metabolic crosstalk has now been demonstrated in a wide range of models such as ovarian, colon and prostate cancers as well as melanoma, and we have recently highlighted the importance of this concept in a review (Attané and Muller.
-2020 Trends Cancer).
+In breast cancer, we have demonstrated that tumor cells induce lipolysis in adipocytes leading to the release free fatty acid (FFA) that are taken up by tumor cells.
+These FFA trigger a complex metabolic remodeling in cancer cells (see Figure 2) increasing their invasive and metastatic abilities (Wang et al, JCI insight, Top 1% Web of Science).
+Again, this metabolic crosstalk has now been demonstrated in a wide range of models such as ovarian, colon and prostate cancers as well as melanoma, and we have recently highlighted the importance of this concept in a review (Attané and Muller, Trends in Cancer, 2020).

 Our current hypothesis is that this metabolic symbiosis plays a key role in the tumor-promoting effect of adipocytes.
 We have recently set up a 3D coculture system of mammary adipocytes obtained from lean and obese patients.
 This model is used: i) to study the metabolic crosstalk with triple negative breast tumor that appears to exhibit metabolic heterogeneity and ii) to study if this metabolic crosstalk is regulated by obesity.